 You like a little less heat?
 Okay use less chile peppers!
 You like less of a tomatorie flavor?
 Use less tomatoes!
 Get where I’m going with this?!
 Experiment!
 Take a recipe and try it…try it…try it over and over again with YOUR amount of the right ingredients, until you get it right!!

 Cause bottom line is homemade Salsa Picante will always out beat the store bought version in my book! 🤩

 All salsa lovers out there do know one thing, that a great Salsa Picante can go with practically anything!
-So working at it to get it right is so worth it!
-So let’s get to it foodies!
+So working at it, getting it right is so worth it!
+So let’s get to it my foodies! 🤗

 Please leave me your comments, let me know what you think!
 We only live once right?!
 So lets live it with a little bit of heat and spice!

 Roasted poblano peppers and roma tomatoes.